vstinner/vstinner.github.io/content/gil_change.rst

 :authors: Victor Stinner

-**It took me 4 years to fix a nasty bug in the famous Python GIL** (Global Interpreter Lock), one of the critical part of Python.
+**It took me 4 years to fix a nasty bug in the famous Python GIL** (Global Interpreter Lock), one of the most critical part of Python.
 I had to dig the Git history to find a **change made 26 years ago** by **Guido van Rossum**: at this time, *threads were something esoteric*.
 Let me tell you my story.

 Fatal Python error caused by a C thread and the GIL
 ===================================================